ohadschn/letsencrypt-webapp-renewer/README.md

 | -r, --resourceGroup                         | Required.
 Resource Group
 | -w, --webApp                                | Required.
 Web App
 | -o, --hosts                                 | Required.
 Semicolon-delimited list of hosts to include in the certificate - the first will comprise the Subject Name (SN) and the rest will comprise the Subject Alternative Names (SANs)
 | -e, --email                                 | Required.
+Recipient (to:) e-mail for Let's Encrypt registration and expiry notifications
-E-mail for Let's Encrypt registration and expiry notifications
+| --fromEmail                                 | Required.
+Originating (from:) e-mail for Let's Encrypt registration and expiry notifications
 | -c, --clientId                              | Required.
 Client ID
 | -l, --clientSecret                          | Required.
 Client Secret
 | -p, --servicePlanResourceGroup              | Service Plan Resource Group (if not specified, the provided Web App resource group will be used)